-A software engineer with experience in developing interactive applications specifically in the field of AR/VR and game development.
-With the help of tools such as Unity3d and Unreal engine, I build interesting products/prototypes.
-I am currently leading the design and development of augmented reality products for a mobile application development company.
+An engineer with experience in developing and desgining interactive applications specifically in the field of AR, VR and video games.
+With the help of tools such as Unity3d and Unreal engine, I build fun products & prototypes.
+I am currently leading the development of augmented reality products for a mobile application development company.